sgignoux/sicp-solutions.net/content/_index.md

 - Complete all the 356 exercises by myself, using [DrRacket](https://racket-lang.org/), and publish my solution here.
 Each solution should include clear explanations.
 - Review my solution and compare them to the [community schemewiki SICP-Solutions](http://community.schemewiki.org/?SICP-Solutions) or other solutions

-This solution are here for reference only.
-The value of this book is in actually trying to solving each exercise.
-Please consider only checking solution after being stuck or after having solved the problem to compare your solution.
+These solutions are for reference only.
+The value of this book is in trying to solving each exercise.
+Please consider only checking solution after being stuck or after having solved the problem comparing your solution.

 ## Table of Content